7 Days12,516 ft.

 Easy to Moderate

 Day 1: Haridwar/Dehradun/Rishikesh/ to Salbagar

 Day 3: Ghunni to Jhinjhi

 Day 4: Jhinjhi to Pana

 Day 6: Dakhwani to Kuari Pass to Akhod Gatha

 Day 7: Akhod Gatha to Joshimath to Haridwar/Dehradun/RishikeshSee Detailed Itinerary

-Kuari pass trek is the one of the best trek in Himalaya for the beginner as well as for regular trekkers.
+Kuari pass trek is one of the best trek in Himalaya for the beginners as well as for regular trekkers.
 This is one of the most preferred treks in Uttarakhand by those who want to explore the Himalaya.
 This trek will cover with snow most of the months so good for those who want to trek in snow.